 Both G Suite and Office 365 have a lot of overlap.
 The core suite of apps is essentially the same: email (Gmail vs. Outlook), word processing (Docs vs. Word), spreadsheets (Sheets vs. Excel) and slideshows (Slides vs. PowerPoint).

 G Suite, like most of Google's products, integrates well with the web.
 Your work in Docs and other services will function best in the Chrome browser, which means that you can get work done from any PC or Mac.
 If your company is considering deploying Chromebooks, it's an even easier setup.
 The company also continuously updates its mobile apps, and they're consistent across iOS and Android, even though the latter is Google's own platform.
+Google recently unveiled some new updates to Docs and other G Suite programs.
+Docs now has advanced grammar tracking, so you won't miss errors ranging from a, an usage to properly using subordinate clauses.
+This change accompanied a few others from Google, including smart replies in Hangouts chat and some enhanced G Suite security features.

 What to watch